-Candidates for study in composition must interview before being admitted into either the bachelor of music theory or composition program.
-If the candidate is unable to arrange an in-person meeting, the interview may be done over the telephone.
+Candidates for study in composition must participate in a virtual interview before being admitted into either the bachelor of music theory or composition program.
 Prior to the interview, composition candidates should submit a portfolio containing at least two scores of their compositions with recordings if available.
 Candidates must also successfully complete a School of Music performance audition and a music theory exam.

 Candidates should be able to play works such as: The Eight "Little" Preludes and Fugues of Bach, chorale preludes from Bach's Orgelbüchlein, the Chorale Preludes of Brahms, Op.
 122, or works of comparable difficulty.
 Pianists with a desire to study organ should demonstrate proficiency by performing Two-Part Inventions of Bach, Sonatas by Beethoven or Mozart, or works of comparable difficulty.
 Strong potential should be demonstrated in aural training.

 Candidates for percussion study should provide their own sticks, mallets and music.
 Candidates should know all major scales (minors preferred as well), and be prepared to sight read on mallets and snare drum.
 The music chosen and prepared for the audition should represent the candidate's current playing ability on mallets (two and/or four mallets), snare drum (a concert solo or etude is required, additional rudimental solo optional) and timpani (tuning required).
 Performance on any other instrument in the percussion family is welcomed, but not required.